Have you seen my new fabric collections on Spoonflower?

 If quilting isn’t your thing, Spoonflower offers ready-made duvet covers (and other home decor items) in all their fabrics. 🙂

-And if quilting is your thing, but you also like other coordinating things, now you can get posters and other items that match the fabric you use in your sewing projects.
+And if quilting is your thing, but you also like other coordinating things, now you can get art prints and printables and other items that match the fabric you use in your sewing projects.

 I Love Designing Fabric